-This exemption allows airports to treat waste antifreeze to recover monopropylene glycol.
+The T31 exemption allows airports to filter and distill waste aircraft antifreeze fluid to recover monopropylene glycol.

 Types of activity you can carry out